-The company submitted a cost utility analysis comparing ocrelizumab to interferon beta-1a, pegylated interferon beta-1a, interferon beta-1b, glatiramir acetate, teriflunamide, dimethyl fumarate, fingolimod, alemtuzumab, natalizumab, for the treatment of patients with RRMS.
-In the base case analysis, the company also provided the results versus a blended comparison, which assumed the weighted average displacement of interferon beta-1a, interferon beta-1b and glatiramir acetate (ABCR).
-Based on SMC expert responses natalizumab was the comparator most likely to be displaced in Scotland.
-To a lesser extent fingolimod and alemtuzumab may also be displaced.
+The company submitted a cost-utility analysis comparing ocrelizumab to teriflunamide, dimethyl fumarate, fingolimod, natalizumab, and a blended comparison, which assumed the weighted average displacement of interferon beta-1a (Avonex®), interferon beta-1a (Rebif®) interferon beta-1b (Betaferon®) and glatiramir acetate (Copaxone®).
+The blended comparator was labelled "ABCR" in the economic evaluation.
+The patient population reflected adult patients with active RRMS who are contraindicated or otherwise unsuitable for alemtuzumab.
+Subgroup analyses for highly active (HA) and rapidly evolving severe (RES) disease were also provided by the company.
+SMC expert responses suggested that natalizumab was the comparator most likely to be displaced in Scotland.
+To a lesser extent fingolimod may also be displaced.

 A Markov model was submitted which consisted of three treatment arms i.e. RRMS on therapy, RRMS on best supportive care (BSC) and SPMS on BSC.
 Each treatment arm consisted of 9 EDSS states.
 Patients enter the model in the RRMS on treatment arm and can either transition between EDSS states in RRMS, withdraw from active treatment (and receive BSC in RRMS), convert to SPMS and transition between EDSS states in SPMS, or die.
-The model incorporates a number of assumptions such as patients being capable of improving their EDSS score and once a patient transitions into SPMS, they experience a 1 point increase in EDSS.
+Patients received active treatment until modelled treatment withdrawal, progressing to EDSS 7 or conversion to SPMS.
 A 50 year time horizon was used.

 The clinical data used in the economic analysis were taken from the MTCs described above.
-In order to derive treatment specific transition probabilities, the company applied hazard ratios (from the 12 week CDP-12 network) to underlying natural history disease progression data (using the British Columbia dataset).
-A MTC based on CDP-24 was also conducted by the company, however hazard ratios from this network were not used in the base case as the CDP-12 network contained more data and was considered more robust.
-Treatment specific ARRs were applied within the model which were also taken from the MTC.
+In order to derive treatment specific transition probabilities, the company applied hazard ratios (from the CDP 24 network which used CDP 12 for missing values; referred to as Model 1) to underlying natural history disease progression data (using the British Columbia dataset).
+The company provided additional MTCs such as a variation of the MTC used in the base case (using a multivariate model; referred to as Model 2) as well as MTCs based on CDP-24 and CDP-12 respectively.
+Hazard ratios from these networks were not used in the base case as the CDP-24 Model 1 network was considered conservative, less complex, and the method used in previous research.
+Treatment specific ARRs and annual probabilities of treatment withdrawal (reflecting all-cause discontinuation) were applied within the model which were also taken from the MTC.
+Mortality was estimated in the model by applying EDSS health state specific mortality multipliers to general population estimates.
+Therefore, there is no direct treatment effect on mortality assumed; however an indirect effect is applied since mortality is EDSS health state specific and active treatments can slow the rate of disease progression in the model.

-For EDSS states 0-6, utility values were based on pooled EQ-5D-3L data from the pivotal studies.4 The company linked quality of life data from the study to EDSS states based on regression analysis (which used a published equation).
+For EDSS states 0-6, utility values were based on pooled EQ-5D-3L data from the pivotal studies.
+The company linked quality of life data from the study to EDSS states based on regression analysis.
 Due to small patient numbers, robust data were not available for EDSS 7-9.
-Therefore the company used a published study to estimate utility decrements for severe RRMS EDSS states and SPMS EDSS states.
-Disutility associated with relapse was included in the model and taken from published literature.7 calculated for year 1 and years 2 onwards.
-The cost of relapse was included and taken from published literature8.
+Therefore the company used a published study to estimate utility decrements for advanced RRMS EDSS states and SPMS EDSS states.
+Disutility associated with relapse as well as adverse events were included in the model and taken from published literature.

+Medicine acquisition, administration and monitoring costs were estimated for all treatments and calculated for year 1 and year 2 onwards.
+The cost of relapse and background resource use by EDSS health state were included and taken from published literature.
 Adverse event costs for all treatments were also included in the economic analysis.